 Problems with draining and water damage can often be the cause of having a bumpy lawn or visible dips in your grass.
 Whether there are broken water pipes buried beneath the surface that are causing draining issues or not, something like this could be playing a huge factor as to why your lawn isn’t looking quite as you’d have hoped.

-Water sprinkler systems have also been known to play a part in making people’s lawns look bumpy and uneven, and can often be a recurring culprit when it comes to erosion and lawn damage.
-Ensuring that your sprinkler systems are working as they’re meant to, with nozzles unclogged and sprinkler heights being set to the appropriate level for your lawn, is an essential step towards minimising the damaging effects on your garden.
+Water sprinkler systems have also been known to play a part in making people’s lawns look bumpy and uneven, as overly wet soil can add pressure to the lawn which creates depressions.
+Ensuring that your lawn sprinklers are working as they’re meant to, with nozzles unclogged and sprinkler heights being set to the appropriate level for your lawn, is an essential step towards minimising the damaging effects on your garden.

 Unfortunately, one thing that’s difficult to avoid when it comes to your lawn is the result of the climate year in and year out.
 No matter where your garden might be, it’s tricky to avoid the constant freeze in Winter and thaw in Spring your grass will go through as the seasons change.
-The is known as “ground settling”, which is increasingly common in newer lawns, or lawns that have recently had some improvements done.
-Where the lawn hardens in Winter and softens in the Spring, the bumps and dips in your lawn can have a tendency to be accentuated and which leaves the appearance of a rippled effect.
+Where the lawn hardens in Winter and softens in Spring, the bumps and dips in your lawn can have a tendency to be accentuated which leaves the appearance of a rippled effect.

 Levelling A Bumpy Garden: Tips and Tricks